-Free range refers to food from animals, for example, meat or eggs, that are produced from animals that have access to outdoor spaces.
+The term "free range" refers to food from animals that have access to outdoor spaces.
 It can also refer to animals who have free access to graze or forage for food.

 The U.S. Department of Agriculture (USDA) has defined the term "free range" only for chickens, not for eggs or for other livestock, such as cattle.

-For chickens, "free range" means the birds must "have access to the outdoors for an undetermined period each day, according to the USDA.
+For chickens to be free range, the birds must be "allowed access to the outside," according to the USDA.
 In practice, this can mean the chickens live most of their lives outdoors, retreating to their coop only when weather or other factors require them to do so, or it can mean the chickens spend all their time in cramped, indoor pens that have a small door opened to the outside for just a few minutes each day.

 Obviously, there's a huge difference between these two scenarios in terms of organic farming and humanely raised poultry, but either scenario meets the USDA definition.

-There is one organization certifying farms for free range chicken.
-If poultry is certified "free range" as part of the Humane Farm Animal Care (HFAC)'s Certified Humane program, it means the chickens spend at least six hours a day outdoors (weather permitting), and have at least two square feet per bird in their pens.
-The Certified Humane certification covers a variety of issues beyond free-range designations as well.
+There is one organization certifying farms for free-range chicken.
+If poultry is certified free range as part of the Humane Farm Animal Care's (HFAC) Certified Humane program, it means the chickens spend at least six hours a day outdoors (weather permitting) and have pens with at least two square feet per bird.
+The Certified Humane program covers a variety of issues beyond free-range designations as well.

-"Pasture raised" HFAC certification (also an adjunct to the organization's Certified Humane certification) requires 108 square feet per bird, and for the chickens to be outdoors year-round in rotating fields, with shelter only to protect them from very inclement weather or from predators.
+"Pasture-raised" HFAC certification (also an adjunct to the organization's Certified Humane certification) requires 108 square feet per bird, and for the chickens to be outdoors year-round in rotating fields, with shelter only to protect them from inclement weather or predators.